Architecture

 if query_type == "my_new_query":

-return _query_my_new_operation(notebook_path, **kwargs)
+return _query_my_new_operation(notebook_path, **parameters)

 # In modify_notebook_cells